 The MFA program has been constructed to allow designers to position themselves at the top of the industrial design field.
 Working hand-in-hand with professors and peers, you will engage with the philosophies and practices that shape contemporary industrial design.

-Graduate study in Industrial Design is composed of several types of course work which cover design research, innovation, sustainability, entrepreneurship and the theoretical context of design.
-Students have dedicated workstations in the graduate studio where they are engaged in a graduate studio course each semester.
-You will take additional seminar courses, electives and classes both within the School of Art + Design and elsewhere in the wider University.
+Graduate study in Industrial Design is composed of several types of coursework that cover design research, innovation, sustainability, entrepreneurship, and the theoretical context of design.
+Students have dedicated workstations in the graduate studio, where they are engaged in a graduate studio course each semester.
+You will take additional seminar courses, electives, and classes both within the School of Art + Design and elsewhere in the wider university.
 Opportunities to engage in sponsored research and collaborative, cross-disciplinary projects are offered.
 At the core of graduate studies are examinations of changing social/cultural conditions, human needs, new materials, emerging technologies, and opportunities for design innovation in product development.

-The design program has a strong user focus, and an emphasis on research based design practice, ranging from products to services and experiences.
-The MFA culminates in a Thesis project, which is deposited with the Graduate College and exhibited in the Masters exhibition in the Krannert Art Museum.
+The Industrial Design program has a strong user focus and an emphasis on research-based design practice, ranging from products to services and experiences.
+The MFA culminates in a Thesis project, which is deposited with the Graduate College and exhibited in the MFA exhibition in the Krannert Art Museum.

 As an MFA student at the School of Art + Design, you’ll enjoy an array of resources assembled to enhance your education:

 - Well-equipped presentation areas and seminar rooms

 - Cutting-edge technology facilities stocked with more than 70 computers and advanced software packages for 2-D, 3-D, CAD, computer modeling, rapid prototyping, and animation programs

 - The 8,000+ pieces in the Krannert Art Museum archives

 - The extensive holdings at the Ricker Library of Architecture and Art